ViciousBadger/larion-world-generation/README.md

 The "ridge" noise, also called weirdness, is what creates rivers, hills, mountain peaks and even "weird" biome variants.
-As you can imagine, it's one of the more complex noise functions in the game.
+As you can imagine, it's one of the more difficult noise functions to get "right".

 Larion uses the same "ridge" noise as the [Eldor](https://www.planetminecraft.com/data-pack/eldor/) datapack, tweaked only